isomerpages/pmo-nptd/_our-population/Population Trends/marriage-parenthood.md

 **Marriage and Parenthood Trends**

 Similar to many advanced societies, Singapore’s resident Total Fertility Rate (TFR) has been declining over the past decades.
 It was 1.10 in 2020.
-Our low TFR is driven by rising singlehood, and later marriages and family formation.
-In the short term, birth rates can fluctuate due to external factors like economic uncertainty.
-In the long term, demographic trends, progress and development in education, work opportunities, and societal values and attitudes towards marriage and family play a bigger part.
+Our low TFR is largely due to the rising proportion of singles, later marriages, and married couples having fewer children.
+In the short term, birth rates can fluctuate due to external factors like economic uncertainty and the pandemic.
+In the long term, demographic trends, progress and development in education, changing employment landscape, and societal values and attitudes towards marriage and family play a bigger part.
 Ultimately, getting married and having children are personal decisions, which are influenced by changing social norms, competing personal priorities, and economic sentiments.

 Young Singaporeans have consistently expressed a strong desire to get married and have children.
-The 2016 Marriage and Parenthood (M&P) Survey showed that 83 per cent of single Millennials (aged 21-35 in 2016) surveyed want to get married, and 92 per cent of married respondents surveyed want to have at least two children.
+From our 2021 Marriage & Parenthood survey, 8 in 10 young singles aspire to get married and have children, and over 9 in 10 married Singaporeans want at least 2 children.
+These sentiments have held firm since our last survey in 2016.

 ![Marriage and Parenthood Infographic](/images/Population-in-Brief-2021-Marriage-Parenthood-Infographic.jpg)